UK arms export: British sales worldwide

+Reports indicated that Prince Andrew maintained close ties with the Saudi royal family, which was deemed helpful to British trade interests, particularly in the defense sector.

 The arms manufactured in the UK includes bombs, missiles, and fighter jets, machine guns.
 The shelf-life of weapons is often longer than the governments and organisations they were sold to.
 A 2021 analysis by the CAAT revealed that the British government financed more than £17 billion worth of weapons to nearly 70% of the world's worst human rights abusers, such as Egypt, Bahrain, Qatar, Saudi Arabia, Thailand and Turkey.
 In June 2025, Britain's High Court of Justice ruled that the British government's decision to allow the export of F-35 fighter jet parts to Israel was lawful.

+In October 2025, British Prime Minister Keir Starmer finalized a landmark defense agreement with Turkey for the sale of 20 Eurofighter Typhoon fighter jets, valued at approximately £8 billion ($10.7 billion).